What Do All Those Software Engineering Job Titles Actually Mean?

 Engineering Manager

-Engineering Managers are mid-level leaders who manage both people and technical know-how.
+Software Engineering Managers are mid-level leaders who manage both people and technical know-how.
+As software engineering managers, they are responsible for leading teams, making key decisions, and overseeing software development projects.
 They have a broad understanding of all aspects of designing, innovation, and development of software products and solutions.

 Responsibilities of an Engineering Manager

-1. Engineering Manager conducts one-on-one meetings with software engineers to assess the project’s progress and their well-being.
+1. Engineering Manager conducts one-on-one meetings with software engineers to assess the project's progress and their well-being, addressing the common challenges every engineering manager faces.

 2. They coordinate work with other managers and staff.